 The prognosis depends on whether there is spinal cord compression or neurologic compromise; if none now, the goal is to preserve function and quality of life.

-Norman is on MEDICAL HOLD 💜
+Cletus is on MEDICAL HOLD 💜

-Norman is not available for adoption at this time.
+Cletus is not available for adoption at this time.
 We do not accept inquiries or applications for our dogs receiving medical treatment.
 What he needs most is your support for our medical program to ensure continuation of top quality care! ♥

 .